polylang/polylang/readme.txt

 == Changelog ==

+= 3.9 =

+* Require WP 6.8 as minimum version
+* Pro: Allow to manage all Business Pack plugins with a single field for the license key
+* Pro: Allow to manage fallbacks and active languages with the REST API #2947
+* Pro: Allow to manage locale fallbacks and active status of languages with WP CLI #3007
+* Pro: Display DeepL billed characters after machine translation #3041
+* Pro: Fix inconsistency in translation setting displayed when an ACF field was created before the activation of Polylang Pro #2968
+* Pro: Fix bulk copy separating synchronized posts #2949
+* Pro: Fix synchronized posts deleted when using "Rewrite & Republish" in Yoast Duplicate Post.
+Props @krokodok #1536
+* Add a dropdown language switcher with optional flags, available as a classic widget or block
+* Allow to customize the shape and size of the flags in all language switchers
+* Replace PNG 16x11 images by SVG 18x12 images for default flags #1864
+* Change the code of some flags to use iso 3166 for countries or regions, iso 639 for languages #1865
+* Remove the filter `pll_flag_title`, inoperative since v3.0 #1828
+* Harmonize flags across the administration area and improve their accessibility #1857 #2992
+* Translate taxonomy filter in post list table when switching the language filter #1891
+* Allow to filter untranslated posts in the posts list table #1892
+* Add views for languages in the posts list table #1899
+* Fix the synchronization of meta values when updating a meta with multiple values #1826

 = 3.8.9 (2026-09-08) =

 * Fix wrong redirect on home when the URL includes a query var #1998